SoerenToennesen/fitness/README.md

 Fitness application that monitors and evaluates your health and nutritional intake.

+*Note, at the current state of this project, it is a work-in-progress, and a lot of the below mentioned features are not yet implemented.

 ### Technologies

 The application is a fullstack application featuring a UI, frontend, business logic, API, backend, and database